 Understanding the brain in health and disease has never been more important.
+Through the invaluable contributions of our supporters, our researchers can continue to develop pioneering ideas and treatments for a range of devastating neurological conditions.

 One in four adults in the UK experience some form of mental health problem and around 10% of children.
 There are currently more than 800,000 people living with dementia in the UK and that number is forecast to rise rapidly as the population ages.